Request Request an Appointment Call Call Us Map View Map

 Nightguards for Bruxism

 For many, teeth grinding and clenching might be a subtle habit that comes and goes, meaning you likely don’t think about it very often.
-However, these habits can easily transform into a condition that puts your tooth enamel, gum tissue and overall oral health at risk.
-Bruxism is a more common condition that you would think.
+However, these habits can easily transform into a condition that puts your tooth enamel, gum tissue, and overall oral health at risk.
+Bruxism is a more common condition than you would think.
 Plus, it can develop in people of any age, including children.
 If you’re waking up with jaw pain or soreness, it may be time to start thinking about getting a nightguard from Dr. Moulton’s dental office.

 Learn More About Nightguards for Bruxism